 In the meantime, Esperanza spent the next several weeks perfecting her skills, both on the dance floor and in Don Miguel’s candy shop.

-The day Esperanza realized she had learned everything she could about dancing from Antonio, she hadn’t had the courage to make her move.
+The day Esperanza realized she had learned everything she could about dancing from Antonio, she hadn’t the courage to make her move.
 She didn’t have the courage for two more weeks’ worth of lessons.
 Eventually, her desire to finally find out the truth overcame her, and she asked Antonio if he gave private dance lessons.
 He knew what this meant.
 It was how all the women made their move.
 He thought this day would come, but had almost lost faith after the first two years.
 “Sure,” he said.
 “Come by my apartment tonight at nine o’clock.”

 Esperanza knocked on the door at precisely nine p.m.
 She could hear the music coming from inside.
 Her heart was pounding.

 Antonio opened the door and greeted her with a kiss on the cheek.
 He then took her hand and led her into his apartment as if he were escorting her onto the dance floor.
-He took her right hand in his cupped left hand and put his other on her back.
+He took her right hand in his and put his other on her back.
 When the two began to dance Antonio asked, “What did you want to work on tonight?”

 “I want to make love,” Esperanza answered.